Andy Pugh

-Andrew John Pugh (born 28 January 1989) is an English professional footballer who plays as a striker for Phoenix Sports.
+Andrew John Pugh (born 28 January 1989) is an English professional footballer who most recently played as a striker for Phoenix Sports.

 Career

 Pugh signed scholarship forms with Gillingham in 2005 and made his debut as a substitute in a home defeat to Brighton & Hove Albion on 20 February 2007.

 It was announced on 8 May 2007 that Pugh had signed his first professional contract, a one-year deal with option of another year.
 In October 2007 he joined Welling United on a one-month loan deal.
 On 15 February, Pugh joined Maidstone United on a month's loan.

 In August 2008, Pugh joined Folkestone Invicta on a one-month loan deal to gain first-team experience, and had another loan spell later the same season at Grays Athletic.
 Pugh made his debut for Grays starting in the 1–1 home draw against Weymouth.
 His loan spell at Grays was extended until the end of the 2008–09 season, despite Gillingham manager Mark Stimson's wishes to recall him.
 Pugh was sent-off in Grays' 2–1 away defeat on 13 April, ruling him out of the last three games of the Conference National season.

 In September 2009, Pugh joined Dover Athletic on a month's loan after Andy Hessenthaler's side were hampered by injuries.
 Pugh scored a debut goal for Dover in a 4–2 victory over Hampton & Richmond Borough.
 Welling United re-signed Pugh on a one-month loan deal in November.
 In March 2010, Pugh joined Conference National side Histon on loan for a month.
 His contract at Gillingham finished at the end of that season, and was not renewed.

 After his Gillingham contract finished Pugh, along with Luis Cumbers, signed for Welling.